ruslan-rv-ua/BrowserSelector/README.md

 - **"Set as Default"** - when the app is not registered or not set as default browser
 - **"Unregister"** - when already set as default browser

-### Why Manual Confirmation?

-Windows 10 and 11 require users to manually confirm changes to the default browser for security reasons.
-This applies to **all** browsers, including Firefox, Chrome, and Edge.
-Only you, the user, can authorize this change.

 ---